mkmarek/forex.analytics/README.md

 Fitness: 0.00010751596495091384; Generation: 285
  ```

-The returning value is a promise which when it's resolved passes one arguments with the best found strategy.
+The returning value is a promise which when it's resolved passes one argument with the best found strategy.

 **Full example:**
 ```javascript